-The border between Italy the Austo-Hungarian Monarchy crossed Monte Altissimo before 1919.
+The border between Italy and the Austo-Hungarian Monarchy crossed Monte Altissimo before 1919.
 Monte Altissiomo was occupied by the Italian army already on the first day when they joined the war: on the 24th May 1915.
-The Austrian forces did’t resist.
+The Austrian forces didn’t resist.
 Then the Italian army digged trenches around the peaks of Monte Altissimo.
 On the 15th August 1918 Czech Legions (deserters from the Austrian army) took over the role of protecting Monte Altissimo.
 And really, in September they defended their positions in the battle of Doss Alto di Nago.
 The winner of the war was Italy.
-Since that war the Italian-Austrian border is 130 km north to here.
+Since that war the Italian-Austrian border is 130 km north from here.

 The traces of the WWI activities between Italian and Austo-Hungarian army can be still seen along route 622 and around the tourist hut called Rifugo Altissimo "Damiano Chiesa".

 You can get to Monte Altissimo on the highway A22, connecting the following cities: Módena – Verona – Trento – Bolzano – Brenner pass – Innsbruck (Austria).
 You have to exit the highway at the junction Rovereto Sud / Lago di Garda.
 The trailheads are only in 10-15 km distance from the junction.